SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/CONTRIBUTING.md

 * All features or bug fixes **must be tested** by one or more specs (unit-tests).
 * All API methods **must be documented**.
 * Also see [CODING_STANDARDS.md](./CODING_STANDARDS.md)

-## <a id="development-guide"></a>Development Guide
-For detailed information about setting up your development environment, project structure, building, testing, and debugging the project, please refer to our comprehensive [Development Guide](./DEVELOPMENT.md).